Visit Evora, a historical city in the Alentejo region of Portugal. This UNESCO World Heritage city is only 90 minutes from Lisbon.

 • Elvas to Evora – 55 minutes

-white modern Villa in near evora portugal
+white buildings with yellow in evora portugal

 Is one day enough in Evora?